cyberlabsai/perse-client-go/README.md

-# cyberface-client-go
+# perse-client-go

-A simple SDK to help using the CyberFace API.
+A simple SDK to help using the perse API.

 ## How to use